Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

 ### Master Configuration

-In addition to the above configuration settings, Tachyon masters need additional configuration.
+In addition to the above configuration settings, Alluxio masters need additional configuration.
 The following variable must be set appropriately in `conf/tachyon-env.sh`:

     export TACHYON_MASTER_ADDRESS=[externally visible address of this machine]